[A] Overview & Disclaimers

 Ongoing Initiatives

-Supply Agreements: We are in the process of securing FEOC-compliant panel supply (including REC, QCells, Silfab, Hyundai, Sirius PV, and others) for all LightReach installs.
+Supply Agreements: We have secured FEOC-compliant panel supply (including REC, QCells, Silfab, Hyundai, Sirius PV, and others) for all LightReach installs.
 More to come soon on allocation process of these materials.

 Safe Harbor: We have already executed a significant safe harbor of materials, and execution of additional safe harbors is in progress to ensure supply security.
 See section D for more details.